Stratified Topological Autonomy for Long-Range Coordination (STALC): Graph Planner

 \section{Graph Planner}

-To generate an optimal plan for a team of robots coordinating on a graph, we developed a \ac{MIP} approach to solve an instance of the problem presented in (\ref{eq:dtg_optimal}).
+To generate an optimal plan for a team of robots coordinating on a graph, such as the graph defined in Sec.~\ref{sec:graph_generation}, we developed a \ac{MIP} approach to solve an instance of the problem presented in (\ref{eq:dtg_optimal}).
 In this section, we first define our key formulation innovations in Sec.~\ref{sec:form_innovations}.
 We then detail how we utilize each innovation to formulate the specific cost function and constraints for the \ac{MCRP} in Sections~\ref{sec:cost_function} and \ref{sec:constraints}, respectively.
 Ultimately, our derivation results in a statement of our optimization problem in Sec.~\ref{sec:optimization_problem} and a discussion of our formulation considerations in Sec.~\ref{sec:mip_considerations}.